NethermindEth/Forta-Agents/Benqi-Agents/Large-Deposits-Redeems/README.md

 ## Description

-This agent detects deposits and redeems in PGL staking contract where the pgl amount is high.
+This agent detects deposits and redeems in PGL staking contract when the pgl amount is high.
 > High is set as a percentage of the total PGL staked.
-> You can set the percentage by changing the const `THRESHOLD_PERCENTAGE` in **utils.ts**.
+> You can adjust the percentage by changing the const `THRESHOLD_PERCENTAGE` in **utils.ts**.

 ## Supported Chains